 Our Commitment to Research Integrity

-Founded in 1984, Common Ground Research Networks (Not-for-Profit) is committed to building new kinds of knowledge communities, innovative in their media, and forward-thinking in their messages.
+Since 1984, Common Ground has been committed to building new kinds of knowledge communities, innovative in their media, and forward-thinking in their messages.

 We take research integrity seriously, following standards and best practices established by the Committee on Publication Ethics (COPE).
 We’re also active members of key industry associations: Association of American Publishers, Association of Learned and Professional Society Publishers, The Society for Scholarly Publishing, and Crossref.